 Java Coffee, Coconutz, Johann Bistro, Soda Teresita, Le Coq, Cafe Corazon, Restaurante Claudio y Gloria, Chorotacos, Zi Lounge, Coconutz, and Villa Italia.

-And your two week Costa Rica trip has come to an end.
-Fly out of Liberia International Airport full of cherished memories and the feeling of pura vida back home.
-Make sure to leave in time to be at the airport 2 hours before your departure time.ap
+And the two week Costa Rica trip has come to an end.
+Fly out of Guanacaste Airport and make sure to arrive at least 2-3 hours before your flight.

 Tips for this Two Week Costa Rica Itinerary